DE253/Case-Study-1/README.md

     We will have created 4 http for address, city, country and customer.

 ### Create Copy data activity
-    Add a Copy Data Activity:
+    Add a Copy Data Activity -
     Drag a Copy Data activity into the pipeline.

     For SQL database